okviz/okviz.github.io/_docs/calendar-pro/licensing.md

     If you don't get enough licenses, some of your users will see an [invalid license notification](#invalid-license-notifications) or won't be able to use the visual at all.

-2. Visit the [Calendar Pro page on AppSource](https://appsource.microsoft.com/en-US/product/power-bi-visuals/okvizcorp1634637213047.calendarprobyokviz) and purchase a plan that best suits your requiriments.
+2. Visit the [Calendar Pro page on AppSource](https://appsource.microsoft.com/en-US/product/power-bi-visuals/okvizcorp1634637213047.calendarprobyokviz) and purchase a plan that best suits your requirements.

     <img src="images/license-plans.png" width="750">